c4cs/c4cs.github.io/_commands/tools/emacs.md

 ##### Break it down

  * Set the Emacs window’s width, height, and position as specified.
-The geometry specification is in the standard X format; see X(1) for more information.
 The width and height are specified in characters; the default is 80 by 24.

 #### `emacs -fg`